Assets What are alternative investments?

 Even with alternative investments, it is advisable to combine different strategies to ensure broad diversification and mitigate cluster risks.
 Read also “Lower investment risks via diversification”.

-What are alternative investments and how do they differ from traditional investments?
+How do alternative investments differ from traditional investments?

 As the name suggests, these are alternatives to traditional asset classes such as stocks, funds or bonds.
 Alternative investments often develop in the opposite direction to conventional investments, as they are far less influenced by interest rate developments and equity markets.
 Alternative investments usually require a longer investment horizon, as they are sometimes more illiquid or tie up capital for several years.
 Alternative investments include: